Neural Machine Translation in Linear Time: Introduction

+We present a family of encoder-decoder neural networks that are characterized by two architectural mechanisms aimed to address the drawbacks of the conventional approaches mentioned above.
+The first mechanism involves the \emph{stacking} of the decoder on top of the representation of the encoder in a manner that preserves the temporal resolution of the sequences; this is in contrast with architectures that encode the source into a fixed-size representation \citep{kalchbrenner13emnlp, DBLP:conf/nips/SutskeverVL14}.
+The second mechanism is the \emph{dynamic unfolding} mechanism that allows the network to process in a simple and efficient way source and target sequences of different lengths (Sect.~\ref{sec:dynunf}).

+The ByteNet is the instance within this family of models that uses one-dimensional convolutional neural networks (CNN) of fixed depth for both the encoder and the decoder (\figref{architecture}).
+The two CNNs use increasing factors of dilation to rapidly grow the receptive fields; a similar technique is also used in \citep{wavenet}.
+The convolutions in the decoder CNN are masked to prevent the network from seeing future tokens in the target sequence \citep{van2016pixel}.

-The ByteNet has a number of beneficial computational and learning properties.
+The network has beneficial computational and learning properties.
 From a computational perspective, the network has a running time that is \emph{linear} in the length of the source and target sequences (up to a constant $c \approx \log d$ where $d$ is the size of the desired dependency field).
-The computation in the source network during training and decoding and in the target network during training can also be run efficiently \emph{in parallel} along the strings -- by definition this is not possible for a target network during decoding (Sect.~\ref{NTM}).
-From a learning perspective, the representation of the source string in the ByteNet is \emph{resolution preserving}; the representation sidesteps the need for memorization and allows for maximal bandwidth between the source and target networks.
-In addition, the distance traversed by forward and backward signals between any input and output tokens in the networks corresponds to the fixed depth of the networks and is largely independent of the distance between the tokens.
+The computation in the encoder during training and decoding and in the decoder during training can also be run efficiently \emph{in parallel} along the sequences (Sect.~\ref{NTM}).
+From a learning perspective, the representation of the source sequence in the ByteNet is \emph{resolution preserving}; the representation sidesteps the need for memorization and allows for maximal bandwidth between encoder and decoder.
+In addition, the distance traversed by forward and backward signals between any input and output tokens corresponds to the fixed depth of the networks and is largely independent of the distance between the tokens.
 Dependencies over large distances are connected by short paths and can be learnt more easily.

-We deploy ByteNets on raw sequences of characters.
-We evaluate the ByteNet Decoder on the Hutter Prize Wikipedia task; the model achieves 1.33 bits/character showing that the convolutional language model is able to outperform the previous best results obtained with recurrent neural networks.
-Furthermore, we evaluate the ByteNet on raw character-level machine translation on the English-German WMT benchmark.
-The ByteNet achieves a score of 18.9 and 21.7 BLEU points on, respectively, the 2014 and the 2015 test sets; these results approach the best results obtained with other neural translation models that have quadratic running time \citep{DBLP:conf/acl/ChungCB16,wu2016}.
-We use gradient-based visualization \citep{DBLP:journals/corr/SimonyanVZ13} to reveal the latent structure that arises between the source and target sequences in the ByteNet.
-We find the structure to mirror the expected word alignments between the source and target sequences.